Thursday (band): Logo

 Thursday used a dove logo which is featured on much of the band's artwork and merchandise.
 The dove is believed to have been conceived by guitarist Tom Keeley on a tour bus sometime before Full Collapse was recorded.
 Lyrics from the song "Cross Out the Eyes" on the album reference a dove twice, but it is unknown if these lyrics were inspired by the dove art or vice versa.
 The logo debuted on the cover art for War All the Time in 2003, appearing on the artwork for all of Thursday's album and single artwork until 2011, where it was notably absent on the cover art for their sixth and final album No Devolución.

 The band also used a second logo, a red bullseye with a small chevron below it.
 This logo first appeared on the cover art for A City by the Light Divided in 2006, and featured on merchandise related to the album.
 It can also be seen faded in the background of the cover for Kill the House Lights.

 Additionally, Shepard Fairey (creator of Obey) created artwork for the band with a new dove logo, which has been used on other works by Fairey.

 Musical style and influences

 Thursday's musical style has been described as post-hardcore, emo, and screamo.
 The band has rejected those labels in the past; guitarist Pedulla has stated that they have "always described ourselves as melodic hardcore."

-Early on, Thursday was influenced by such bands as the Smiths, the Cure, Joy Division, Fugazi, Drive Like Jehu, New Order, Quicksand, Saetia, Refused, Lungfish, Circus Lupus, Rites of Spring, and Embrace.
+Early on, Thursday was influenced by such bands as Boysetsfire, Ink & Dagger, the Smiths, the Cure, Joy Division, Fugazi, Drive Like Jehu, New Order, Quicksand, Saetia, You and I, Swing Kids, Unbroken, American Nightmare, the Pixies, Lungfish, Circus Lupus, Rites of Spring, and Embrace.
 In a 2014 interview with Vice Media, Rickly said that Thursday's sound was based upon how many local shows in the New Brunswick scene featured artists with sonically dissimilar sounds, particularly citing one featuring Rainer Maria and Converge.
 Over time, the band has absorbed elements of bands as varied as Sigur Rós, My Bloody Valentine, Mogwai, Godspeed You!
 Black Emperor, Sunny Day Real Estate, the Appleseed Cast, At the Drive-In, and Jawbox.

+Thursday have been cited as an influence by My Chemical Romance, Senses Fail, Funeral for a Friend, Paramore, Escape the Fate, Dance Gavin Dance, Trivium, Rolo Tomassi, Deafheaven, Pianos Become the Teeth, Touché Amoré, La Dispute, Gatherers, Capsize, Wax Idols, Stay Inside, Vein.fm and Gel.
+In a 2025 interview, Anthony Green credited a conversation with Thursday drummer Tucker Rule as what inspired him to move to California and form Saosin.